-It’s really cooling down here in Canberra and raw salads tend to be a slightly rarer occurrence.
-I make more soups, curries, bakes, stir fries and the like in the cooler months.
+It’s cooling down here in Canberra, and raw salads tend to be a slightly rarer occurrence at this time of the year.
+I make more soups, curries, bakes, stir-fries and the like in the colder months.
 I know that our friends over in the US are now into Summer and will be munching more on raw and fresh salads like this one.

-There is so much hype around kale lately and I think it’s great that people are eating it more.
+There’s so much hype around kale lately, and I think it’s great that people are eating it more.
 But I think some of you get put off because you don’t know how to prepare it.

-When I had the first taste of the salad, I fell in love.
+When I first tasted the salad, I fell in love.
 It was simple yet so delicious!
 It had the perfect balance of flavours with the softness of the massaged kale leaves, sweet bursts of pomegranates and crunchy nutty texture of the walnuts.
 I love it as a side salad to pretty much anything!
 Last night I had it with some quinoa, roasted pumpkin and tahini dressing.
 YUM!!!